yonis-savary/sharp-php/Docs/extras/queue-handler.md

 }
 ```

-You can also launch `php do clear-queues` to clear your queue directories
+You can also launch `php do clear-queues` to clear your queue directories, and `php do list-queues -l` to list each queues items

 [< Back to Summary](../home.md)